Alfanous-team/alfanous/FAQ.rst

   - Pointing  skilled developers and Quranic researchers to the importance of the project.
   - Writing articles about the project in blogs, newspapers.
   - Showing a banner on your Blog/Website.
+  - creating an ad for alfanous links using Google adwords or facebook if you're familiar with that (btw,it needs money)

 - Managing and Animating our social network pages with news and daily posts [Arabic, English]: `@Facebook <https://www.facebook.com/alfanous>`_ `@Twitter <https://twitter.com/alfanous>`_ `@GooglePlus <https://plus.google.com/111305625425237630318>`_